Learn About Medicare Part D

 - At the time you make a request for a refill of your prescription medication affected by the move from one tier to another, your Medicare Plan D provider must notify you in writing of the change in tiers for your prescription as well as a 60-day supply of your medication that will adhere to the rules of the plan before the change was made.

-Exceptions for Medicare Part D Plans
+What are the exceptions for Medicare Part D Plans?

 If you receive Medicare Plan D benefits, then you are entitled to inquire about coverage of any prescription medications you feel you need that you think should be covered, provided or receive continued coverage.
 If the insurance company that provides your Medicare Part D plan decertifies your medication from coverage, then you may appeal their decision to stop providing or paying for the drug.
 You may also speak with your health care provider to see if there are any special rules with regard to the medication in question or obtain written explanations from your Medicare Part D provider in advance to ensure a drug is covered or you may ask for an exception should you disagree with their decision.
 Exceptions may be submitted for drugs that do not appear on your plan’s formulary but are medications you need or your approved Medicare Part D health care provider believe the rules pertaining to a particular medication need to be waived.
 Either you or the health care provider prescribing the medications for which you are seeking an exception must submit a request form to your plan for the exception.